sathyamvellal/sathyamvellal.github.io/source/blog/_posts/2013-10-27-an-introduction-to-latex.md

 published: true
 permalink: /blog/an-introduction-to-latex/
 description: "The write-up of my talk on LaTeX for beginners, as a part of Tech Talk Tuesday, an initiative of PES OpenSource"
-disclaimer: "Note: This is a blog post from an older version of this website.
-Links and styles on this page might not work/render as expected."
 tags: ['old_blogpost']
 ---
-<div class="disclaimer center grey text-small">{{ page.disclaimer }}</div>

 The write-up of my talk on {{page.latex}} for beginners, as a part of *Tech Talk Tuesday*, an initiative of [PES OpenSource][1].
 I structured my talk based on this book - [The Not So Short Introduction to {{page.latex}}][2].
 So refer this book for all details as I've posted the notes I made to deliver my talk.